tektoncd/triggers/docs/eventlisteners.md

 `EventListener` sink will forward incoming events to the service referenced by the interceptor over HTTP.
 The service is expected to process the event and return a response back.
-The status code of the response determines if the processing is successful and the returned body is used as the new event payload by the EventListener and passed on the `TriggerBinding`.
+The status code of the response determines if the processing is successful - a 200 response means the interceptor was successful and that processing should continue, any other status code will halt trigger processing.
+The returned body is used as the new event payload by the EventListener and passed on the `TriggerBinding`.
 An interceptor has an optional header field with key-value pairs that will be merged with event headers before being sent;
 [canonical](https://github.com/golang/go/blob/master/src/net/http/header.go#L214)
 names must be specified.